michalagata/Versioner/README.md

 ### Environment variable output (may be used on CI level - ex.
 TeamCity)

-Versioner outputs 2 variables, which can be used for further versioning needs:
+Versioner outputs 2 environment variables, which can be used for further versioning needs:

 - env.BuildLabel → typo + Commit Hash
 - env.DockerBuildLabel → Dock SemVer (X.Y.Z)